-- a.
-Authentication Application-based authentication and authorization shall be performed for access to data that is available through the application but is not considered publicly accessible. - b.
+- Authentication Application-based authentication and authorization shall be performed for access to data that is available through the application but is not considered publicly accessible. - b.
 Session Management Any user sessions created by an application shall support an automatic inactivity timeout function. - c.
-Data storage shall be separated either logically or physically, from the application interface (i.e., design two or three tier architectures where possible). - d.
+Data storage shall be separated physically from the application interface (i.e., design two or three tier architectures where the same hypervisor does not host both the application interface and the data storage instance). - d.
 Agencies shall not use or store sensitive data in non-production environments (i.e., a development or test environment that does not have security controls equivalent to the production environment). - e.
 Input Validation All application input shall be validated irrespective of source.
 Input validation should always consider both expected and unexpected input, and not block input based on arbitrary criteria. - f.
 Default Deny Application access control shall implement a default deny policy, with access explicitly granted - g.
 Principle of Least Privilege All processing shall be performed with the least set of privileges required. - h.
 Quality Assurance Internal testing shall include at least one of the following: penetration testing, fuzz testing, or a source code auditing technique.
 Third party source code auditing and/or penetration testing should be conducted commensurate with sensitivity and risk. - i.
-Configure applications to clear the cached data and temporary files upon exit of the application or logoff of the system. - 3.
-Production and Maintenance - a.
+Configure applications to clear the cached data and temporary files upon exit of the application or logoff of the system.

+3. Production and Maintenance

+- a.
 Production applications shall be hosted on servers compliant with the Commonwealth Security requirements for IT system hardening. - b.
 Internet-facing applications classified as sensitive shall have periodic, not to exceed 90 days, vulnerability scans run against the applications and supporting server infrastructure, and always when any significant change to the environment or application has been made.
 Any remotely exploitable vulnerability shall be remediated immediately.
 Other vulnerabilities should be remediated without undue delay.